 It's Normal To Be Scared Of Love: How To Overcome The Fear

 All human beings share the same deepest longings: to know and be known, to hold and be held, to love and be loved, to experience connection without walls and expression without censors.
 And yet, when real love is staring you in the eyes, when a loving partner stands before you, you may notice a disconcerting urge to withdraw, to put up walls, or even to run.
-Love is scary.
+The truth is, this is normal.
+It's normal to fear love and here's why.

 So many people are scared of relationships because they have a fear of love.
 What lives inside of this urge is the subconscious awareness that to love means to open yourself to the possibility of getting hurt by losing the one you love or being rejected by them.
 If you pull back from the relationship, you limit the intimacy and, consequently, hedge your bets against the risk.